openshift/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 enable the realtime kernel on a single node with the appropriate performance profile settings.

+#### Other deployments which have replicas set to 2:
+##### NOTE: the Operator will auto-scale this deployments back to 2 in case it changes

+* openshift-authentication/oauth-openshift
+* openshift-console/console
+* openshift-console/downloads
+* openshift-monitoring/prometheus-adapter
+* openshift-monitoring/thanos-querier
+* openshift-operator-lifecycle-manager/packageserver

 ### Risks and Mitigations

 *What are the risks of this proposal and how do we mitigate.
 Think broadly.
 For